By Arya Tripathy on 3 Jan, 2020

 - identities of all data fiduciaries with whom personal data has been shared along with the categories of personal data provided.

 The accessed information must be provided in a clear and concise manner that is easily comprehensible for a reasonable man.
 The draft 2018 bill proposed a limited right to access where principal could only seek access to information under a priori notice, and brief summary of the personal data processed and processing activities.
 PDP 2019 enlarges the scope of right to access by obligating fiduciaries to provide detailed log of personal data processed if required by the principal.
-This revised scope is akin the right to access under EU GDPR which allows data subjects to have access to personal data, purposes of processing, categories of personal data processed, recipient details, retention period envisaged, and other details.
+This revised scope is akin the right to access under EU GDPR which allows data subjects to have access to personal data, purposes of processing, categories of personal data processed, recipient details, retention period envisaged, and other details. • Right to correction, completion or updation refers to the principal’s right to rectify personal data processed.
+It provides that having regard to the processing purposes and subject to conditions that may be prescribed by the Data Protection Authority (DPA), a principal can require the fiduciary to

 - correct inaccurate or misleading personal data;